FPT Approximation Schemes for Maximizing Submodular Functions: Applications of the Algorithms

-A \emph{frequency} of an element $e_i$ is the number of sets that contain $e_i$.
+Let us recall that in the \textsc{MaxWeightCover} problem, we are given a set $N = \{e_1, e_2, \ldots e_n\}$ of $n$ elements and a collection $X = \{S_1, \ldots, S_m\}$ of $m$ subsets of $N$.
+Each element $e_i$ has a weight $w_i$.
+The goal is to find a subcollection $\calC$ of $X$ of size at most $K$ that maximizes the total weight of covered elements: $\sum_{i: i \in \bigcup \calC}w_i$.
+Let us also recall that a \emph{frequency} of an element $e_i$ is the number of sets that contain $e_i$.
 Frequency of elements is a natural parameter considered in the context of approximability of covering problems~\cite{Vazirani:2001:AA:500776}.
-To the best of our knowledge, for polynomial-time algorithms, there exists no better guarantee for the \textsc{MaxCover} problem with bounded frequencies of elements than $(1 - 1/e)$.
-This is specifically interesting, since such an approximation algorithm exists for the very similar problem \textsc{SetCover}~\cite{Vazirani:2001:AA:500776}.
+To the best of our knowledge, for polynomial-time algorithms, there exists no better guarantee for the \textsc{MaxCover} problem with bounded frequencies of elements than $(1 - \nicefrac{1}{e})$.
+This is specifically interesting, since such better approximation algorithms exists for the very similar problem \textsc{SetCover}~\cite{Vazirani:2001:AA:500776}.

-\begin{lemma} The \textsc{MaxWeightCover} problem with the frequency of elements upper-bounded by $p$ can be expressed as the maximization of a nonnegative, nondecreasing submodular function which is (i) $p$-superseparable, and (ii) at-most-$p$-subseparable.
-The \textsc{MaxWeightCover} problem with the frequency of elements lower-bounded by $p$ can be expressed as the maximization of a nonnegative, nondecreasing submodular function which is at-least-$p$-subseparable. \end{lemma} \begin{proof} For each set $\calC \subseteq X$ we define $v(\calC)$ as the total weight of elements covered by the sets from $\calC$.
-Such defined $v$ is nonnegative and submodular.
+In Example~\ref{ex:maxCover} we have shown that the \textsc{MaxWeightCover} problem with the frequency of elements upper-bounded by $p$ can be expressed as the maximization of a non-negative, non-decreasing submodular function which is (i) $p$-superseparable, and (ii) $p$-subseparable, and that the \textsc{MaxWeightCover} problem with the frequency of elements lower-bounded by $p$ can be expressed as the maximization of a non-negative, non-decreasing submodular function which is rev-$p$-subseparable.
+As a corollary of these observations we get that all our algorithms can be applied to certain natural variants of the \textsc{MaxWeightCover} problem.

-Similarly, as in the proof of Lemma~\ref{lemma:owa} we observe that the weighted sum of $p$-superseparable set functions is also $p$-superseparable, and that the same argument applies to at-most-$p$-subseparability and at-least-$p$-subseparability.
-Thus, it is sufficient to consider a function $u_i$ which returns $1$ for collections of sets that cover $e_i$, and $0$ for the remaining ones.
-It is easy to see that if the frequency of the elements is bounded by $p$, then $\sum_{S \in X} u_i(\{S\})$, which is the number of sets that cover $e_i$, is also bounded by $p$.